 - i.
-Officers dealing with procurement and contracting must do so in accordance with Burnley Borough Council's Finance Procedure Rules and Guidance issued by the Head of Finance and Property Services for the operation of Procurement Systems, these Standing Orders for Contracts, and the 2015 Public Contract Regulation 2015 or successor regulations. - ii.
+Officers dealing with procurement and contracting must do so in accordance with Burnley Borough Council's Finance Procedure Rules and Guidance issued by the Head of Finance and Property Services for the operation of Procurement Systems, these Standing Orders for Contracts, and The Public Contract Regulation 2015 or successor regulations. - ii.
 Unless specifically provided otherwise, they apply in the event of the Council or delegated officer acting as agent for another local or public authority or company or organisation.
 They also apply where the Council acts as the Accountable Body under any partnership or external funding arrangements - iii.
 Chief Officers and Heads of Service must ensure that these Standing Orders are observed throughout the Service(s) under their control.
 They must ensure that appropriate staff are aware of and comply with these requirements. - iv.
 That joint procurement contracts or purchasing framework agreements established through collaboration, or other similar arrangements, should be used when procuring supplies, services or works that are the subject of those arrangements - v.
 The potential for collaboration with other public bodies must be considered when planning a procurement exercise or changes in service provision, including use of existing framework agreement opportunities - vi.
 Once the need to procure supplies, services or works with a value of £20,000 or above has been established, the Council's Governance Manager must be contacted to establish if collaborative opportunities or existing Framework agreements are available to avoid unnecessary cost, duplication and mobilisation i.
-Amounts stated in these Standing Orders and within Tender documentation exclude Vat Added Tax (VAT)
+Consideration must be given as to whether or not VAT will apply to relevant contracts and the relevant rate which might be applicable.
+Where VAT does apply, this must be included in the assessment of the contract value in order to determine whether or not the contract will exceed the relevant thresholds see 2.2.